skylight-hq/skylight.digital/pages/brand/identity/imagery.md

 Every image should tell a story.
 There are a few tricks we can use to make sure our message comes across to viewers.

 - Figure out: “What am I trying to say with this photo?”
-This will help you capture everything you need to express the story, including objects, people, and background.
+- Capture all relevant objects, people, and background
-- People are drawn to people.
-Focus your image on people in action, facial expressions, and body language, not backs and backs of heads
+- Focus your image on people in action, facial expressions, and body language
-- Consider the composition of your image.
-Test a couple of angles to see what makes the story most clear and compelling.
+- Consider the composition of your image
-- Take a moment to remove any distractions from the scene — objects like purses, coffee cups, and wrappers.
-If it doesn’t help tell the story, move it out of the way.
+- Take a moment to remove any distractions from the scene

 </div>
 </div>